Introduction

 - a newspaper death notice

-- a letter from a solicitor or the NSW Trustee & Guardian advising that the person is deceased
+- a letter from a solicitor or the NSW Trustee and Guardian advising that the person is deceased

-- a completed Advice of Death form together with a proof of identity document of the deceased
+- a completed Advice of Death – PDF together with a proof of identity document of the deceased

 - signed, written advice from a solicitor including details of the agreement.

-- a copy of the Letter of Administration, issued by the Supreme Court (if available), or
+- a copy of the Letters of Administration, issued by the Supreme Court (if available), or

-- a Statutory Declaration completed by the administrator stating that they are the appointed administrator of the estate.
+- a Statutory declaration – PDF (use the Statutory declaration for transfer of a vehicle – PDF as a guide) completed by the administrator stating that they are the appointed administrator of the estate.

-- the vessel is being transferred to the surviving joint registered operator or the next of kin:
+Transferring to the surviving joint operator or next of kin

-- their relationship with the deceased (eg husband or wife of deceased)
+- their relationship with the deceased (for example, spouse, sibling, child)

 - that to their knowledge there is no administrator for the estate